-This research uses normative juridical research methods, namely research that prioritizes secondary data.
-Normative juridical research uses literature studies or secondary data by books, legal journals, research results, theories, concepts, legal principles, and existing laws and regulations.
-The approaches used in this legal research are the statutory approach and the historical approach.
-The legal approach is approached by analyzing statutory regulations related to legal issues.
+This research uses normative juridical research methods that prioritize secondary data.
+Normative juridical research uses literature studies or secondary data from books, legal journals, research results, theories, concepts, legal principles, and existing laws and regulations.
+The approaches used in this legal research are the statutory and historical approaches.
+The legal approach is approached by analyzing statutory rules related to legal issues.
 Statutory regulations relating to legal matters.
-The historical approach is an approach taken by looking at the background of the problem being studied as well as the development of order related to problems occurring in society.
+The historical approach is an approach taken by looking at the background of the problem being studied and the development of order pertaining to problems occurring in society.